 DAVID M. PROFOZICH is Vice President of sales and marketing for Systems Modeling Corporation.
+He is author of the book, Managing Change with Business Process Simulation from Prentice Hall.
 With SM since 1987, David directs the sales and marketing staff in two U.S. locations.
 He received his B.A. from Pennsylvania State University and an MBA from the Joseph Katz Graduate School of Business at the University of Pittsburgh.
-He has been published in Manufacturing Systems Magazine and Managing Automation Magazine on the use of simulation in manufacturing.